SLR 193 » released June 2013iTunes | Amazon | eMusic

 Sob Story sees Spectrals back and better than ever, brimming with confidence and the best songs of the Jones brothers' careers so far.
 It's an album that begs to be played again as soon as it finishes and one that will also create excitement at what is to come next from this band, whether Louis is lucky or unlucky in love between now and then.

+Mail order copies of the vinyl on two-tone red/blue vinyl while supplies last.
 LP includes a code for a free download, and both formats come with a download cose for a free EP of demos recorded with Best Coast's Bobb Bruno.

 see also » Bad Penny LP/CD